-Continuing our new series about palliative care in the context of humanitarian crisis.
-In the coming weeks we look at the implications of providing palliative care and bereavement care for migrants, refugees and people who have fled war-torn countries and places of conflict and how the hospice and palliative care community can offer appropriate support.
+To celebrate World Refugee Day 2018, we are delighted to republish two posts from the series about palliative care in the context of humanitarian crises previously published in 2017.
+The series looks at the implications of providing palliative care and bereavement care for migrants, refugees and people who have fled war-torn countries and places of conflict, and how the hospice and palliative care community can offer appropriate support.

 Today, we hear from Lukas Radbruch, Derya Bozdag and Michaela Hesse, in the Department of Palliative Medicine at University Hospital Bonn, Germany.